Rachel Brosnahan: 2017–2023: The Marvelous Mrs. Maisel

-Brosnahan appeared in the drama film The Courier with Benedict Cumberbatch, released in January 2020.
+Brosnahan appeared in the historical spy drama film The Courier with Benedict Cumberbatch, released in January 2020.
 In December 2020, Amazon released I'm Your Woman, in which she starred with Arinzé Kene and produced.
+Sheri Linden of The Hollywood Reporter praised her performance writing, "The film gives Brosnahan’s fans a chance to see her in a far more internalized, watchful mode than on her Amazon series, and there isn’t a performance here that hits a wrong note".
 In 2022, she starred in the western Dead for a Dollar which premiered at the 79th Venice International Film Festival.
+Variety described her performance as having "fierce crispness" and IndieWire asserted that "She serves up extra chutzpah with every gesture".

 In 2023, she starred in the revival of Lorraine Hansberry's The Sign in Sidney Brustein's Window opposite Oscar Isaac first at the Brooklyn Academy of Music, and later produced at the James Earl Jones Theatre on Broadway directed by Anne Kauffman.
-She received positive reviews for her performance as well as a Drama League Award nomination for Outstanding Distinguished Performer.
+She received positive reviews for her performance with Laura Collins-Hughes of The New York Times writing that Brosnahan plays the role "with a fragile strength and perfect comic timing".
+For her performance she was nominated for the Drama League Award for Outstanding Distinguished Performer.

+2024–present

 In 2025, Brosnahan appeared as Lois Lane in the DC Universe superhero film Superman, from director James Gunn.
 She also played the wife of a CIA analyst in the espionage action thriller The Amateur starring Rami Malek.
 Also that year, it was announced that Brosnahan would be cast in the lead in the Apple TV+ anthology crime drama series Presumed Innocent which she will also serve as an executive producer.